-Given the enormity of the problem, a traditional approach might call for enhancing deterrence, for instance, by increasing monetary sanctions.
-Indeed, enforcement efforts typically focus on the personal level, offering sanctions against "bad apples"—those employees who have been caught mismanaging their clients' assets.
+Given the enormity of the problem, the traditional approach is to call for enhancing deterrence, for instance, by increasing monetary sanctions.
+Indeed, enforcement efforts typically focus on the personal level, offering sanctions against "bad apples" – those employees who have been caught mismanaging their clients' assets.
 However, a behavioral perspective highlights the inadequacy of such a regulatory solution that is not sensitive to specific types of misconduct.
-A more appropriate remedy would be to target firms and those managers who are responsible for shaping the situations in which financial advisors operate.
-The great variation in wrongdoing among firms indeed suggests that some create environments that encourage wrongdoing.
-Thus, some firms create incentive structures that are more likely to pressure advisors to behave unethically.
-Similarly, unethicality in specific firms can be driven by hiring practices, corporate culture, firm's history or its explicit or implicit business model.
-The concept of situational liability would call for a sanction against those responsible for designing the work setting and for the redesign of incentive schemes in those companies that display an exceptionally high level of misconduct.
+A more appropriate remedy would be to target those firms and managers who are responsible for shaping the situations in which financial advisors operate.
+The great variation in wrongdoing among firms indeed suggests that some companies create environments that encourage wrongdoing.
+Unethicality in a specific firm can be driven by its hiring practices, corporate culture, history, or explicit or implicit business model.
+Some firms have incentive structures that are more likely to pressure advisors to behave unethically.
+The concept of situational liability calls for imposing sanctions on those responsible for designing the work setting and for redesigning incentive schemes in those companies that display an exceptionally high level of misconduct.

 Targeted Enforcement

-In addition to the regulatory measures mentioned above, big data analysis can also help guide traditional enforcement efforts, such as criminal sanctions or administrative fines.
-Importantly, such enforcement, if executed correctly, can effect perpetrators' deliberation, and in this sense should also be considered a type of an ethical nudge.
-For instance, an enforcement campaign targeting employee theft can help raise awareness to this issue and improve employees' deliberation when making decisions regarding workplace resources.
+In addition to the regulatory measures described earlier, big data analysis can also help guide traditional enforcement tools, such as criminal sanctions or administrative fines.
+Importantly, such enforcement, if executed correctly, can affect perpetrators' deliberations and in this sense can also be considered a type of an ethical nudge.
+For instance, an enforcement campaign targeting employee theft can help raise awareness of this issue and improve employees' deliberation when making decisions regarding workplace resources.

-By making this observation, our approach helps remedy an additional limitation of the current literature, where nudges are seen as a being moved in a separate route to the classical command and control approach to regulation.
-Nudges are usually developed as extra-legal instruments and are seen as competing with more traditional command and control legal interventions.
-Our argument is that in ethical problematic situations, traditional legal instruments should be seen as a type of nudge, operating to improve deliberation and overcome biased thinking.
+Our approach helps remedy an additional limitation of the current literature, in which nudges are seen as being separate from or as competing with the classical command-and-control approach to regulation.
+Nudges are typically developed as extralegal instruments.
+We argue instead that, in ethical problematic situations, traditional legal instruments should be seen as a type of nudge, operating to improve deliberation and overcome biased thinking.

-Ethical nudges are different from regular nudges, in that they require additional persuasive force.
-Traditional nudges, following the model proposed by Tahler and Sunstein, aim to help people overcome the cognitive biases which prevent them from promoting their self-interest.
-In contrast, ethical nudges aim to help people engage in more candid moral deliberation, and consider the interests of others.
-Therefore, a naked ethical nudge might not be potent enough to cause people to be aware of the ethical implications of their behavior, and such nudges may need to be reinforced by some external threat.
-For that reason, legal sanctions designed in accordance with nudge approach insights, could serve as the most effective ethical nudges.
-Such instruments, while reminding people of their unethicality, will also draw their attention to the potential legal consequences of behaving unethically.
+Ethical nudges require greater persuasive force than do traditional nudges.
+As described earlier, traditional nudges, following the model proposed by Thaler and Sunstein, aim to help people overcome the cognitive biases that prevent them from promoting their self-interest.
+In contrast, ethical nudges help people engage in more candid moral deliberation and to consider the interests of others.
+An ethical nudge operating alone may not be potent enough to make people aware of the ethical implications of their behavior and may need to be reinforced by some external threat.
+For that reason, legal sanctions, designed in accordance with insights of the nudge approach, may serve as the most effective ethical nudges.
+While reminding people of their unethicality, such instruments also draw their attention to the potential legal consequences of behaving unethically.
 When functioning as nudges, the legal instruments should be designed to focus less on changing people’s cost-benefit calculation and more on increasing their awareness of the full meaning of their wrongdoing.

-Importantly, if enforcement is targeted based on big data analysis, this may result in a regulatory focus quite different from what we currently observe.
-Behavioral ethics research shows that unethicality is most prevalent in situations where legal standards are vague, or misconduct is manifested in subtle, rather than obvious, violations.
-Therefore, enforcement should be targeted at such situations, as opposed to clear-cut examples of misconduct.
+Importantly, enforcement that is targeted according to the insights generated by big data analysis may have a regulatory focus that is quite different from what is currently observed.
+BE research shows that unethicality is most prevalent in situations where legal standards are vague or misconduct is manifested in subtle, rather than obvious, violations.
+Therefore, enforcement should be targeted at such situations, as opposed to clear-cut, more serious examples of misconduct.

 Conclusion